VisionXLab/Awesome-RS-VL-Data/README.md

 [![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](https://github.com/zytx121/Awesome-VLGFM/pulls)
 <br />
 # Awesome-RS-SFT-Data
 This repository is proposed to facilitate training remote sensing Multimodal large language models (RS-MLLMs) by recommending high-quality supervised fine-tuning (SFT) data.
-If you find any work missing or have any suggestions, feel free to [pull requests](https://github.com/zytx121/Awesome-RS-SFT-Data/pulls).

 Inspired by the [JE](https://github.com/zytx121/je) project, we have adopted **GitHub Issues** to manage our datasets.
 With the help of **Labels**, it's easy to filter and locate the datasets we need.
 We also encourage users to join the **discussion under each issue**—sharing their experiences, feedback, and whether they would recommend the dataset to others.

 ## Summary of Contents